When was the last time you took a lunch break? As in an actual break, away from your desk?

 An increase in working from home does not appear to be helping this either.

-In the Deloitte Wellbeing at Work research* the top 3 key issues with work-related stress were:
+In the findings of the Deloitte Wellbeing at Work research* the top 3 key issues with work-related stress were:

 The pressure of competing priorities and performance targets.